 With the Y.E.S. – You’re Eating Smarter Program, Virginia Tech Dining Services is doing its part to keep you and the planet healthy.
 We've made commitments that will benefit your health and minimize our impact on the environment.

 When designing our menus, we strive to provide healthy options in all dining centers.
 Throughout our venues you will find whole grain options, lots of fruits and vegetables, low-fat dairy, and protein options.
 Additionally, in 2006, we made a commitment to eliminate trans fats where possible.
 In 2009, the YES to Go program was created in response to student requests for healthier grab-n-go options.
-A total of 21 options are available at DXpress at Dietrick Hall; with several of these also available at Hokie Grill at Owens Hall.
-All items have less than 600 calories and contain heart healthy fats.
+A variety of Y.E.S to go options are available at DXpress at Dietrick Hall, Hokie Grill at Owens Hall and Turner Place at Lavery Hall.
+All items have less than 600 calories, contain no trans fat, less than 30% of calories from total fat, and many items emphasize whole grains and heart healthy fats.

 As part of our commitment to a healthy planet, we have created the Farms & Fields Project in Owens Food Court at Owens Hall.
 This venue features sustainable, local, and organic foods.
-Check out the menus and other notes of interest on the Farms & Fields blog.
+Check out the menus on our menu webpage.

 The final component of the program is education.
-As part of the Division of Student Affairs, we are committed to providing learning outside the classroom.
+As part of Student Affairs, we are committed to providing learning outside the classroom.
 The YES program has several components that focus on this mission:

 - Websites (listed below) with reliable nutrition information